Are you looking for a way to make your upper body workout more challenging? Look no further than pull-ups and chin-ups.

 The pull-ups are a compound exercise that targets the lats and also involves the biceps.

-What type of pull ups work chest
+What type of pull-ups work chest

 Other variations that work the chest muscles include the neutral grip pull-up and chin-up.

-which type of pull up work triceps
+which type of pull up works triceps

 Pull-ups that work the triceps muscle are close-grip pull-ups.